 River Bend Medical Associates, Inc is offering COVID-19 vaccinations to those living in our community.

 As part of our mission to protect and grow the communities we serve, we are committed to health equality and enabling everyone (no matter their race, ethnicity, gender, or economic status) to receive a COVID-19 vaccination.
-River Bend Medical Associates, Inc is offering a limited amount of the Moderna Covid-19 Vaccine.
+River Bend Medical Associates, Inc is offering a limited amount of the Moderna and Pfizer Covid-19 Vaccine at both our South Land Park and West Sacramento locations.
+Our Healthcare Providers are vaccinated to protect our families and the communities we serve.

 The COVID- 19 vaccine will help to protect you, your family, loved ones, and the community.
 Once it’s available to you, we recommend receiving the vaccine so that we may start to move past this pandemic to better health.
 To aid in this effort our family practice will administer vaccinations by appointment only.